Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations: Introduction

-\item \emph{How prevalent are different types of misguided positivity (dismissive, minimizing, unrealistic) in supportive assistant-generated responses, and how are they associated with positive reframing strategies (such as growth, impermanence, optimism, relatability)?} \item \emph{Do emotionally relieving responses tend to avoid misguided positivity, or do some misguided forms still offer perceived emotional support?} \item \emph{ Does fine-tuning on empathetic dialogue reduce the likelihood of generating misguided positivity?} \end{enumerate}
+\begin{enumerate}[noitemsep, label=(Q$_{\arabic*}$), leftmargin=28pt] \item \emph{How prevalent are different types of misguided positivity (dismissive, minimizing, unrealistic) in supportive assistant-generated responses, and how are they associated with positive reframing strategies (such as growth, impermanence, optimism, relatability)?} \item \emph{Do emotionally relieving responses tend to avoid misguided positivity, or do some misguided forms still offer perceived emotional support?} \item \emph{ Does fine-tuning on empathetic dialogue reduce the likelihood of generating misguided positivity?} \end{enumerate}

 To build a realistic evaluation of support conversations, we construct a new dataset of paired user-assistant dialogues sampled from \textit{subreddits} spanning a range of emotional intensities, focusing on two levels of concern: \textit{Severe} (covers grief and anxiety), along with \textit{Mild} (covers relationship tension and general advice).
 We then examine the behavior of LLMs and human responders under these varying emotional intensities.
 Each turn is labeled with an incongruent positivity category, a re-framing strategy, and evaluated for emotional relief.
 We further propose a weakly supervised multi-label detection framework using DeBERTa and MentalBERT to identify the positivity miscalibrations within support-based conversations.
 The results illustrate that LLMs tend to produce dismissive or unrealistic optimism, particularly in high-stakes settings, such as severe concern conversations.
 Targeted fine-tuning and labeling strategies can reduce such miscalibration.
 Our findings show the need to move beyond simply generating positive responses toward providing emotionally aligned and context-aware support within LLM interactions.